abuzzworld/ZXiOSMath/README.md

 [![License](https://img.shields.io/cocoapods/l/ZXiOSMath.svg?style=flat)](http://cocoapods.org/pods/ZXiOSMath)
 [![Platform](https://img.shields.io/cocoapods/p/ZXiOSMath.svg?style=flat)](http://cocoapods.org/pods/ZXiOSMath)

+ZXiOSMath is modify from : [kostub/iosMath](https://github.com/kostub/iosMath).

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Here are screenshots of some formulae that you could render with this library:

 ## Requirements
+iosMath works on iOS 8+ or and requires ARC to build.
+It depends on the following Apple frameworks:

+Foundation.framework
+CoreGraphics.framework
+QuartzCore.framework
+CoreText.framework
+UIKit.framework

 ## Installation